sagelabs/standards/sql/sql-data-definition-language/write-statements-to-create-or-modify-columns.md

 ## Assessment Requirements
 In order to fully cover this standard, a performance must be recording for each of the following objectives:

-- Objectives
+- Create columns in a table
-- Go
+- Modify the name or data type of columns in a table
-- Here
+- Modify other properties of a column in a table